Listen to this article.

 Where did you go from there?

 After my first year in nursing, I had completed my BSN and ED residency.
 I was ready to get beat up.
 I found a position at University Medical Center in New Orleans, the only trauma center in a city with an incredibly high rate of both crime and weirdness.
-I saw some truly incredible things there, and I loved it to death.
+I credit this hospital for building me into the ER nurse that I am.
+When I realized that I wanted to fly, I knew that I needed more ICU-like critical care experience, because interfacility transports between ICUs are common.
+I left the ER and worked in the cardiac/medical ICU in New Orleans.
+I was lucky enough to work with LVADs (left ventricular assist devices), IABPs (intra-aortic balloon pumps), and so many other things that I would never experience in the ER.
+Forensics is a whole other story that I fell into.

 What are your short- and long-term career goals?
 Where do you see yourself in five years?